 Lateral wall hernia in some patients may be due to trauma; however, some animals have a collage defect that weakens that muscles, thus resulting in a hernia.

 The condition is usually diagnosed by digital palpation during a physical examination.
 X-rays, CT scan or ultrasound may be required to further define the hernia and your pet's overall health.
+Below is a CT scan demonstrating an inguinal hernia with the contents being only abdominal fat in a male dog.

 The Day of Surgery